Back to Blogs

 How do you communicate and collaborate effectively in a remote team?[toc=Communication & expectations]

-Having supported global companies in building and managing remote teams through EOR and HR operations, here are the proven communication and collaboration methods that consistently work:
+Having supported global companies in building and managing remote teams through EOR and HR operations, We’ve curated the most effective practices into four core areas:

 Set expectations that remove confusion